 \section{Abstract}

-Understanding the underlying graph structure of a nonlinear map over a certain domain is essential to evaluate its potential for real applications.
-In this paper, we investigate the structure of the associated \textit{functional graph} of Chebyshev permutation polynomials over ring $\Zp{k}$, where $p$ is a prime number larger than three, every number in the ring is considered as a vertex and the existing mapping relation between two vertices is regarded as a directed edge.
+Understanding the underlying graph structure of a nonlinear map over a particular domain is essential in evaluating its potential for real applications.
+In this paper, we investigate the structure of the associated \textit{functional graph} of Chebyshev permutation polynomials over a ring $\Zp{k}$, with $p$ being a prime number greater than three, where every number in the ring is considered as a vertex and the existing mapping relation between two vertices is regarded as a directed edge.
 Based on some new properties of Chebyshev polynomials and their derivatives, we disclose how the basic structure of the functional graph evolves with respect to parameter $k$.
-First, we present a complete explicit form of the length of a path starting from any given vertex, i.e., the least period of the sequence generated by iterating a Chebyshev permutation polynomial from an initial state.
-Then, we show that the strong patterns of the functional graph, e.g., the number of cycles of any given length, is always preserved as $k$ increases.
-Moreover, we rigorously prove the elegant structure of the functional graph and verify it experimentally.
-Our results could be useful for studying emergence of complexity of a nonlinear map in digital computer and security analysis of its cryptographical applications.
+First, we present a complete and explicit form of the length of a path starting from any given vertex.
+Then, we show that the strong patterns of the functional graph that the number of cycles of any given length always remains constant as $k$ increases.
+Moreover, we rigorously prove the rules on the elegant structure of the functional graph and verify them experimentally.
+Our results could be useful for studying the emergence of the complexity of a nonlinear map in digital computers and security analysis of its cryptographic applications.